sthancock/gedisimulator/README.md

 ### Compilation script

-There is a bash script that will create a directory structure, clone the necessary libraries that do not have package managres and compile the script. *Note* that the package managed libraries are still required and these should be installed first (Gnu Scientific Library, Geotiff, HDF5, GDAL).
+There is a bash script that will create a directory structure, clone the necessary libraries that do not have package managers and compile the script. *Note* that the package managed libraries are still required and these should be installed first (Gnu Scientific Library, Geotiff, HDF5, GDAL).

 Download and run the script by typing the following commands in your terminal (Unix or Linux):